pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 as a GitHub repository.

 A simple pipeline specification file in JSON would look like the example below.
 The pipeline takes its data from the input repo `data`, runs worker containers with the defined image `<image>:<tag>` and `command`, then outputs the resulting processed data in the `my-pipeline` output repo.
-During a job execution, each worker sees and reads from the local file system `/pfs/data` containing only matched data from the `glob` expression, and writes its output to `/pfs/out` with standard file system functions; Pachyderm handles the rest.
+During a job execution, each worker sees and reads from the local file system `/pfs/data` containing only matched data from the `glob` expression, and writes its output to `/pfs/out` with standard file system functions; MLDM handles the rest.

 ```s
 # my-pipeline.json